Industry fees and levies

-APRA accepts payment by cheque, VISA, MasterCard and Bankcard.
+APRA accepts payment by EFT, cheque, VISA and MasterCard.

-Levies can also be paid at any Australia Post outlet provided you produce a copy of the invoice.
-Australia Post will issue you with a receipt once payment has been made.
-You should keep this for your records as confirmation of payment.
+Levies can also be paid at any Australia Post outlet.
+Take the invoice into an Australia Post outlet and a receipt will be issued once payment has been made.
+The receipt should be kept as a record confirming payment.

 APRA levies can also be paid as follows: